 Bone grafts may be used during spinal fusion procedures to bridge bone defects or fill cavities created by tumor removal, cysts, or other causes.

-Bone graft material may come from autografts, allografts, or synthetic sources.
+Bone graft material comes from several sources such as an autograft, harvested graft from an individual's own bones, or an allograft, which may be made solely of bone, contains stem cells or other materials besides bone, or a combination of both.